zavoloklom/dnd-flavored-markdown/content/en.md

 _3 Narvail (February)_

 - A necromancer, **[Abraham](#)**, arrives in town.
-He previously conducted forbidden experiments with spiders in the [United States of Magic Art](#appendix-states-and-organizations) and is now in hiding, hoping to continue his research in seclusion.
+He previously conducted forbidden experiments in the [United States of Magic Art](#appendix-states-and-organizations) and is now in hiding, hoping to continue his research in seclusion.
 - He rents a house from **[Jonas](#)** (the grandson of a smuggler), pays a year in advance, and moves in.
 Abraham knows about this house—and the passage—through old contacts: a fellow necromancer once lived in the town.
 Jonas doesn’t know about the secret passage into the catacombs.
-- Abraham places an order with his smuggler contacts in [Black Meduza](#appendix-states-and-organizations) for “goods”—his custom-bred spiders.
+- Abraham places an order with his smuggler contacts in [Black Meduza](#appendix-states-and-organizations) for “goods”—his custom-bred spiders to continue experimenting with their poison.
 - He locks himself in the cellar and doesn’t show his face around town.
-Rumors spread that he’s a mage.
+Rumors spread that he’s a mage, but no one cares.

 ## Maria & Abraham

 _Narvail (February)_

-- **[Maria](#)**, an incense merchant, supplied Abraham with ingredients needed for his spider venom experiments.
+- **[Maria](#)**, an incense and herbs merchant, supplied Abraham with ingredients needed for his experiments.
 - Abraham paid in advance and asked for discretion.
 - In thanks, he gave Maria a [scroll with a simple spell](#) and instructions.
 - The following month he didn’t place an order, and Maria didn’t find that unusual.